How Healthy Are Chickpeas? The NYT Weighs In

 Chickpeas are full of key vitamins and minerals

-It may surprise you that these mighty pulses are particularly rich in iron, a mineral commonly associated with red meat.
+Surprisingly, these mighty legumes are particularly rich in iron, a mineral commonly associated with red meat.
 Just be sure to eat chickpeas alongside foods rich in vitamin C, which helps your body absorb plant-based iron.
-These legumes are also high in folate, “a B vitamin that’s important for cell replication” and especially crucial for pregnant women.

-We source our chickpeas from Bio Alberti, an organic farm in Umbria.
+Our chickpeas come from Bio Alberti, an organic farm in Umbria.
 They grow the Sultano chickpea variety, which is smaller and rounder than the more commonly available garbanzo.
 Bio Alberti’s Sultano chickpeas are specifically high in vitamins A, B, C, magnesium, phosphorus, and zinc.

 Best ways to eat chickpeas